akeneo/pim-helpcenter/content/updates/2021-05/4-Product-completeness-in-the-API.md

 # Retrieve product completeness through API
 ::: meta-data type="Improvement" features="Productivity" available="late May" in="EE,GE" link-to-doc="https://api.akeneo.com/concepts/products.html#product"

-When connecting your PIM to other applications through the API, you can now ask for the product completeness whenever retrieving products.
-Thanks to this piece of information, you can easily push forward the most enriched products on your different channels.
+ You can now retrieve your products' completeness in the REST API product data returns.
+This turns in handy when you need to connect your PIM to third-party systems.
+For instance, you can then use it to select the most enriched products before you share them to your different channels.

-Also, if your PIM is connected to your BI tool, the product completeness can be very useful to follow KPIs such as the product completeness percentage per family for example.
+ The product completeness is also a very useful KPI you can use, if your PIM is connected to a BI tool.

-Below is a JSON example of a product with its completeness across all channel/locale combinations.
+Below is a JSON example of a product with its completeness across all channel/locale.
 ```json
 {
     "identifier": "1111111195",